Earthquake prediction: Changes in Vp/Vs

 Vp is the symbol for the velocity of a seismic "P" (primary or pressure) wave passing through rock, while Vs is the symbol for the velocity of the "S" (secondary or shear) wave.
 Small-scale laboratory experiments have shown that the ratio of these two velocities – represented as Vp/Vs – changes when rock is near the point of fracturing.
 In the 1970s it was considered a likely breakthrough when Russian seismologists reported observing such changes (later discounted.) in the region of a subsequent earthquake.
 This effect, as well as other possible precursors, has been attributed to dilatancy, where rock stressed to near its breaking point expands (dilates) slightly.

 Study of this phenomenon near Blue Mountain Lake in New York State led to a successful albeit informal prediction in 1973, and it was credited for predicting the 1974 Riverside (CA) quake.
-However, additional successes have not followed, and it has been suggested that these predictions were a flukes.
+However, additional successes have not followed, and it has been suggested that these predictions were a fluke.
 A Vp/Vs anomaly was the basis of a 1976 prediction of a M 5.5 to 6.5 earthquake near Los Angeles, which failed to occur.
 Other studies relying on quarry blasts (more precise, and repeatable) found no such variations, while an analysis of two earthquakes in California found that the variations reported were more likely caused by other factors, including retrospective selection of data.
 Geller (1997) noted that reports of significant velocity changes have ceased since about 1980.

 Radon emissions

 Most rock contains small amounts of gases that can be isotopically distinguished from the normal atmospheric gases.
 There are reports of spikes in the concentrations of such gases prior to a major earthquake; this has been attributed to release due to pre-seismic stress or fracturing of the rock.
 One of these gases is radon, produced by radioactive decay of the trace amounts of uranium present in most rock.
+Radon is potentially useful as an earthquake predictor because it is radioactive and thus easily detected, and its short half-life (3.8 days) makes radon levels sensitive to short-term fluctuations.

-Radon is useful as a potential earthquake predictor, because it is radioactive and thus easily detected, and its short half-life (3.8 days) makes radon levels sensitive to short-term fluctuations.
-A 2009 review found 125 reports of changes in radon emissions prior to 86 earthquakes since 1966.
-But as the ICEF found in its review, the earthquakes with which these changes are supposedly linked were up to a thousand kilometers away, months later, and at all magnitudes.
+A 2009 compilation listed 125 reports of changes in radon emissions prior to 86 earthquakes since 1966.
+The International Commission on Earthquake Forecasting for Civil Protection (ICEF) however found in its 2011 critical review that the earthquakes with which these changes are supposedly linked were up to a thousand kilometers away, months later, and at all magnitudes.
 In some cases the anomalies were observed at a distant site, but not at closer sites.
 The ICEF found "no significant correlation".